-English to Speakers of Other Languages (ESOL) is a state-funded instructional program for eligible English Learners (ELs) in grades K-12.
-The ESOL program is a standards-based curriculum emphasizing academic and social language development which helps students become competent in listening, speaking, reading and writing in the English language
+Multilingual (ML) is a state-funded instructional program for eligible Multilingual Learners (MLs) in grades K-12.
+The ML program is a standards-based curriculum emphasizing academic and social language development which helps students become competent in listening, speaking, reading and writing in the English language

-It is the intent of English as a Second Language that every student identified as limited in English proficiency, otherwise known as an English Language Learner (ELL), or whose primary home language is something other than English be provided with appropriate services to enhance their ability to learn English as an additional language.
+It is the intent of the Multilingual Learner Program that every student identified as limited in English proficiency, otherwise known as a Multilingual Learner (ML), or whose primary home language is something other than English be provided with appropriate services to enhance their ability to learn English as an additional language.

-It is not the intent of the ESL program to replace or negate the student’s primary home language.
-Rather, the ESL program shall strive to enable the ELL to become competent in listening, speaking, reading and writing in the English language in order to master content-area skills.
-In this way, ELLs are able to participate effectively in classroom settings and to reach their full potential.NOTIFICATION OF ESOL SERVICES PARENT INFORMATION
+It is not the intent of the ML program to replace or negate the student’s primary home language.
+Rather, the ML program shall strive to enable the ML student to become competent in listening, speaking, reading and writing in the English language in order to master content-area skills.
+In this way, MLs are able to participate effectively in classroom settings and to reach their full potential.NOTIFICATION OF MLP SERVICES PARENT INFORMATION

-Spartanburg School District Seven provides an ESOL/EL program for students with a primary language other than English.
-English to Speakers of Other Languages [ESOL] is designed to promote student proficiency in speaking, reading, writing, and comprehending English at a level where the English Learner [EL] can be successful in the regular classroom.
+Spartanburg School District Seven provides a ML program for students with a primary language other than English.
+The Multilingual Learner Program is designed to promote student proficiency in speaking, reading, writing, and comprehending English at a level where the Multilingual Learner (ML) can be successful in the regular classroom.
 In accord with state procedures, English Language Development Standards are fundamental to the instruction for all English Learners.
-Participation in the ESOL program is voluntary, and student progress will be monitored yearly during spring testing to make sure that the program meets the needs of the EL population.
+Participation in the ML program is voluntary, and student progress will be monitored yearly during spring testing to make sure that the program meets the needs of the ML population.

-In the elementary schools, the ESOL program will be a pull-out program.
-Students will receive some assistance in their regular classroom, and those needing more assistance will be pulled out for instruction with a teacher trained in ESOL techniques.
-The ESOL teacher will work closely with classroom teachers, counselors, and administrators to support the district curriculum in the content areas.
+In the elementary schools, the ML program will be a push-in or pull-out program.
+Students will receive some assistance in their regular classroom, and those needing more assistance will be pulled out for instruction with a teacher trained in MLP techniques.
+The MLP teacher will work closely with classroom teachers, counselors, and administrators to support the district curriculum in the content areas.